Warrenn/git-pm/README.md

 When a branch is referenced:
 1. Resolve branch to latest commit SHA
 2. All packages referencing that branch use the same resolved commit
-3. Cached in lockfile for deterministic reinstalls
-4. To update to latest, reinstall or modify the lockfile

 **Example:**
 ```json